 Grace Period: What You Should Do During This Period?

 Planning is essential during the grace period.
 You need to use this period wisely to avoid challenges once the repayment starts.
-Start with the basics; list all your federal and private loans.
+Start with the basics; list all your private loans.
 Find their original debt balance, interest rate, loan servicers or lenders, due dates, etc.

 Consider Auto-Pay